jbcoe/polymorphic_value/draft.md

 ### X.Y.1 Class template `polymorphic_value` general [polymorphic_value.general]

 A _polymorphic_value_ is an object that owns another object and manages that other object through a pointer.

-To manage the object a `polymorphic_value` has a copier and deleter that are used to copy and delete the owned object when required.
+Copying and deletion can be customised by supplying a copier and deleter.

 A `polymorphic_value` object is empty if it does not own a pointer.